GeoSensorWebLab/polarmap.js/README.markdown

 (WIP)

+## Projection Switching

+See [examples/switch-projections](examples/switch-projections) for an example of how to dynamically switch projection systems with PolarMap.js and Leaflet JS.

 ## Simple Tile Usage

-See `simple.html` for an example of how to use Leaflet, Proj4JS, and Proj4Leafet to use the Arctic Web Map EPSG 3573 tiles.
+See [examples/tiles-only](examples/tiles-only) for an example of how to use Leaflet, Proj4JS, and Proj4Leafet to use the Arctic Web Map EPSG 3573 tiles.

 Does not include support for projection switching.